-The UNSC Dauntless was the brainchild of Admiral Pyotr Tchkova in the aftermath of the Great War as humanity began to rebuild its infrastructure and much depleted fleet.
-The Dauntless was to be the lead ship of the new Dauntless class of "Battlecarriers".
-Theoretically, the Battlecarrier would have filled in a gap between the Infinity class of warships and the new Vindication class of Light Battleships allow but cost overruns and a lack of major support prevented other ships like it to be constructed.
+The UNSC Dauntless was the brainchild of Admiral Pyotr Tchkova in the aftermath of the Great War as humanity began to rebuild its infrastructure and much-depleted fleet.
+The Dauntless was to be the lead ship of the new Dauntless class of Carriers.
+Theoretically, the "Battlecarrier" as it was nicknamed would have filled in a gap between the Infinity class of warships and the new Vindication class of Light Battleships but cost overruns and a lack of major administrative support prevented other ships like it to be constructed.
 The Brass were focused more on the "quantity" of ships built more than "quality."
 Construction was begun in March of 2557 a month after the Infinity was unveiled and hadn't been finished until later that year.

 At over four kilometers long and equipped with four MAC cannons and numerous Archer, Rapier, and Howler Missile Pods, the ship was designed for orbital supremacy and strategic command and control.
-Recently an EMP cannon had also been added to its arsenal (the main reason why costs for the ships ran over budget) To protect it further it packed a hefty amount of AAA muscle along the rear that included 600 M965 Fortress 70mm guns, an M97 GMWS network and a M85 AA gun network.
+Recently an EMP cannon had also been added to its arsenal which contributed to most of the cost of the ship.
+To protect it further, it packed a hefty amount of AAA muscle that included 600 M965 Fortress 70mm guns, an M97 GMWS network, and an M85 AA gun network.
 Additionally, another recent refit had added a dozen "Onager" class Mass Drivers that were mounted dorsally and along the sides to protect the ship from threats that got too close to it.

 Its engines and slipspace drive were near identical in design to those mounted on the UNSC Infinity which significantly improved its effective range.
 It carried a full Brigade of Marines of about 8000 strong and a full wing of Air Force pilots.
-Twelve platoons of ODST's were stationed on board with another contingent of soldiers apart of the Army (about 5000).
+Twelve platoons of ODST's were stationed on board with another contingent of soldiers apart from the Army (about 5000).
 It also carried additional complements of former Covenant Separatist troops and a myriad of vehicles that could be readied for usage in any environment.

-To top it all off, the Dauntless had the potential to fully house 50 Spartans, their armor, and all the other material needed to maintain them on its own S-Deck.
+To top it all off, the Dauntless had the potential to fully house 50 Spartans, their armor, and all the other material needed to support them on its own S-Deck.
 Current UNSC policy suggested that Infinity was the de-facto home of the Spartan branch so unfortunately there wasn't any Spartans that called it home with the exception of William.
-While not as impressive as the Infinity, its larger more advanced cousin, it still was very capable of sending its own message with its own...unique way.
+While not as impressive as the Infinity, its larger more advanced cousin, it still was very capable of sending its own message in its own unique way.

-For all its strength, at the moment, most of its armed complement were scattered among the rest of the rag-tag fleet moored at a small naval refit station that had recently been reconstructed in orbit of Reach to support restoration on the ground.
+For all its strength, at the moment, most of its armed complement were scattered among the rest of the rag-tag fleet moored at a small naval refit and supply station that had recently been reconstructed in orbit of Reach to support restoration on the ground.

 A beep from the com station got his attention.
 Striding over he saw it was from Fleet Admiral Hood.
 He keyed open the channel and the face of Lord Terrence filled the screen.

 "Greetings Spartan."
 He said in his clipped British accent.
-"The Admiral still napping?"
+"The Admiral still in surgery?"

 "Greetings to you as well Admiral.
-The Admiral is indisposed right now."
+The Admiral is out of surgery and recovering."
 William replied.